Debunking Leased Lines Myths

 Myth: BT is the only supplier of leased lines in the UK

 Truth: BT has undoubtedly been the most prominent supplier of leased lines in the UK.
 In 2004, around 65 percent of leased line customers chose to use BT, according to Ofcom.
 However, many more suppliers are now offering leased lines.
-You can compare leased line suppliers at Leased Line Comparison.
+You can compare leased line suppliers to see who is available in your area.

 Myth: Leased line contracts tie you down